-- 8.2.1 If a student is enrolled in a course, but it is not possible to finalise their grade by the published timeline, an interim notation ('I') must be used so that a student's progress in a program can be accurately reviewed (see section 10 of this manual). - 8.2.2 All interim notations must be converted to a final grade by the relevant date in the schedule published by the Director: Student and Academic Services.
-Any interim notations not converted within one year will be converted to the grade of Fail (F) for a non-graded course, or Fail Level 2 (F2) for a graded course. - 8.2.3 An Incomplete ('I') notation indicates that the marking of the final assessment has been delayed beyond the published deadline for finalising results in that study period.
-It may only be used in one of the following circumstances: - a. the teaching period for the course extends beyond the deadline for finalising results - b. extenuating circumstances mean that the course coordinator has not been able to complete the assessment of a student's work by the deadline for finalising results - c. the student has an access plan that includes an agreed extension to one or more of the assessment tasks beyond the deadline for finalising results - d. the student's grade requires clarification because it was queried during moderation (see section 3 of this manual) - e. the student is engaged in research work that extends beyond the deadline for finalising results.
+- 8.2.1 If a student is enrolled in a course, but it is not possible to finalise their grade by the published timeline, the Incomplete notation (I) may be used so that the student's progress in the program can be accurately monitored. - 8.2.2 An Incomplete (I) notation indicates that the marking of the final assessment has been delayed beyond the published deadline for finalising results in that study period.
+It may only be used in one of the following circumstances: - a. extenuating circumstances mean that the course coordinator has not been able to complete the assessment of a student's work by the deadline for finalising results - b. the student has an access plan that includes an agreed extension to one or more of the assessment tasks beyond the deadline for finalising results - c. the student's grade requires clarification because it was queried during moderation (see section 3 of this manual) - d. the student's grade is pending the outcome of an academic integrity investigation. - 8.2.3 The course coordinator must inform the student about the reason for the Incomplete (I) notation. - 8.2.4 All Incomplete (I) notations must be converted to a final grade by the relevant date in the schedule published by the Registrar and Director: Student and Academic Services.
+Any Incomplete (I) notations or blank grades not converted within one year will be converted to the grade of Fail (F) for a non-graded course or Fail Level 2 (F2) for a graded course.